mbourgey/EBI_cancer_workshop_visualization/solutions/_data2.md

 Due to the nature of these calls, you can not easily integrate the postional information of the two breakpoints (that could be located faraway or in an other chormosome) using a single position format.

+Now more and more tools for SV use the [bedpe format](http://bedtools.readthedocs.io/en/latest/content/general-usage.html)